crommcruach/BackToWork/README.md

 - 100% Powershell
 - Data JSON Based
-- Customise the look of the APP XAML
+- Customize the look of the APP XAML
-- Markdown support for incident messages
 - Multi-language support